Why Paper Note-Taking is Still Better for School Than iPad Notes

 An iPad might run out of power during a lecture.
 So you might not be able to complete your notes if you don’t have a power source nearby, such as a wall outlet or a portable power bank.
 You won’t have this problem if you use analog writing tools.

-iPad note-taking has its own pros.
-But the advantages of paper note-taking seem to be much greater for this method to be ignored.
+iPad note-taking has its pros.
+But the advantages of paper note-taking seem to be much more significant for this method to be ignored.